 “And nothing’s changed in the last few years, legally?”

 “Correct.
 Nothing was done correctly from the start.
 Send me the paperwork and I’ll fix it.”

 Sent.
 Fixed.
-We have birth certificates with our names on them.
+We soon after received birth certificates with our names on them.
 Us.
 The 100%-legal-from-the-start parents.

-MUST DO: from the very beginning of having kids via surrogacy, be sure that you’re following the steps and being compliant with state.
-Legislation and local laws may change, and because surrogacy is not at the forefront of common law discussion, many, including traditional family lawyers, may not be up to date on current requirements and processes.
+MUST DO: from the very beginning of having kids through surrogacy, be sure that you’re following the steps and being compliant with the state.
+Legislation and local laws may change, and because surrogacy is not at the forefront of common law discussion, many lawyers, including traditional family lawyers, may not be up to date on current requirements and processes.